getherbie/start-website/README.md

 # Website Kickstarter for Herbie CMS

-## Using PHP
+## Run Website Using PHP

-### Installation

-You can start your new Herbie CMS website by using Composer.
+Create project and install dependencies by using Composer.

     composer create-project getherbie/start-website mywebsite

-This will install a simple demo website and all required dependencies.

-### Run website

 In your terminal go to the web directory and start the built-in web server.